sr-lab/EcoAndroid/README.md

       - Checking the network connection before processing a thread

   2. *Push over Poll*, with the following case:
-      - Giving information to the developer about the possibility of implementing push notifications through FCM instead of a polling service
+      - Giving information to the developer about the possibility of implementing push notifications through Firebase Cloud Messaging (FCM) instead of a polling service

+  3. *Reduce Size*, with the following case:
+      - Asking for the response to be received compressed by the gzip scheme, if possible

-  3.  *Cache*, with the following cases:
+  4.  *Cache*, with the following cases:
       - Checking the metadata before reloading information
       - Verifying the size of a view before resetting said view
       - Switching to *LocationManager.PASSIVE_PROVIDER* when invoking the method *requestLocationUpdates* from the class *android.location.LocationManager*
       - Increasing the size of the cache on a SSL Session
       - Creating a *TODO* in the source code for when nothing is different since the last update from an URL connection

-  4. *Avoid Graphics and Animations*, with the following case:
+  5. *Avoid Graphics and Animations*, with the following case:
       - Switching the rendering mode to *GLSurfaceView.RENDERMODE_WHEN_DIRTY*

-  5. *Reduce Size*, with the following case:
-      - Compressing with gzip before receiving data

 The examples in the folder src/test are retrieved from real-life mobile applications.
 In order to make the files more readable, parts of the original source code are either removed or commented.